fbpx

 Pediatric Ophthalmology, Adult Eye Muscle Disorders, Eye Muscle Surgery

-Please Call to Schedule an Appointment With Dr. Schloff
+Schedule Online With Dr. Schloff

 Dr. Schloff is a board-certified ophthalmologist specializing in general and surgical pediatric eye care and adult strabismus.
 She has a special interest in Juvenile idiopathic arthritis (JIA).
 She devotes most of her surgical time to pediatric and adult strabismus, including eyes that are crossed, wandering, or causing double vision.